FactoryGentleman/FactoryGentleman/README.md

 });
 ```

-This is OK for a while, but we realise then that we need multiple sligtly different fixtures for different tests.
-The ModelFixtures class then ends up littered with extra methods to help like this:
+This is OK for a while, but we realise then that we need multiple slightly different fixtures for different tests.
+The `ModelFixtures` class then ends up littered with extra methods to help like this:

 ```objective-c
 @interface ModelFixtures : NSObject